deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 # Chapter 15: URL Routing
 ## Defining custom segment variables 391
 ### Defining optional URL segments
-#### Listing 15-20.
-Checking for an Optional Segment Variable in the HomeController.cs file
+#### Figure 15-10. when a URL doesn't contain a value for an optional segment variable
 -->

 Now update the *HomeController.cs* file to respond when no value is provided, as show in Listing 15-20